tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 across the web.

-[tus-node-server][] is an official implementation of the tus resumable upload protocol (it does not support the draft yet).
+[tus-node-server][] is an official implementation of the tus resumable upload protocol, although it does not support the draft yet.
 It is capable of accepting uploads of all sorts and sizes, and storing them locally on disk, or remotely on Google Cloud Storage or AWS S3 (or any other S3-compatible storage system).
 Due to its modularization and extensibility, support for nearly any other cloud provider